VazLucas/Challenges/README.md

 | Question 3 | [Link](https://github.com/VazLucas/Challenge1_Compass#code-challenge-3) | Compass|

 ___
-# Code challenge 1
+# Question 1
 ___
 > - Main language: JAVA

-- Tasks
-  - [x] folder creation
-  - [x] branch creation
-  - [x] start code production
-  - [x] question done

 #### About the challenge

-> Must output the student name that failed in the class respecting the quantity of problems solved and the name ordered alphabetically
+> Must output the student name that failed in the class respecting the number of problems solved and the name ordered alphabetically

 > **First tiebraker** => number of problems solved
 >